Muksaltech/muksaltech-applications/README.md

 # My Portfolio Site
-This is my personal portfolio built with React, showcasing my projects and mini applications.
+This is my personal portfolio built with React, showcasing my projects and mini applications using different techstacks
-Tech Stack
-- React
-- React Router
-- Netlify (Deployment)

 Mini Apps
-- App 1 –
-- App 2 –
+- Image Quiz
+- Multi level form
+- Food At Its Finest
+- Collaborative Novel
+- Snake Or Ladder
+- More to

 How to Run Locally
 git clone https://github.com/Muksaltech/muksaltech-applications.git